Canon T6i vs Olympus E-M10 III

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the T6i and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The T6i was replaced by the Canon T7i, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Olympus E-M10 III Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Olympus E-M10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.